wyd520520/MobileNet-SSD-windows/README.md

 ### Feature

-1. support customize yolo model ( I think this model would be better)
+1. Support customize Yolo V2 model ( I think this model would be better)